 That monetization model sets micro-dramas apart from YouTube or traditional social video.
 Users get hooked on free episodes, then pay to unlock subsequent chapters - sometimes spending hundreds of dollars to finish a series.
 It's freemium gaming psychology applied to serialized fiction, and the retention metrics are reportedly staggering.

 The category's growth mirrors broader shifts in how younger audiences consume media.
 Traditional 30-minute episodes feel bloated when you're used to digesting stories in 90-second increments.
-Horizontal video feels antiquated when your phone lives in portrait mode. and built empires on binge-watching; micro-dramas are built for the three-minute commute and the bathroom break.
+Horizontal video feels antiquated when your phone lives in portrait mode.
+Netflix and Disney+ built empires on binge-watching; micro-dramas are built for the three-minute commute and the bathroom break.